Guake/guake/README.rst

 System-wide installation
 ========================

-Always use your package manager to install guake.
+Always prefere using your package manager to install guake.

 Ubuntu users will use `sudo apt install guake`.

-If you really want to install Guake from source, use:
+If you really want to install Guake from these sources, use:

 .. code-block:: bash

     $ make dev
-    $ sudo make install-system
+    $ make install-system

 Note for maintainers
 --------------------